High School in China

 The mid-morning exercise sessions might continue for everyone with the students showing less and less enthusiasm for the movements as sleep deprivation takes its toll.
 Also twice a day many students are guided to do eye exercises in the classroom to keep them alert when the lessons are exceedingly boring and repetitive.
 The teachers generally stand at the front of the class and talk, and the only involvement the students have is when they are required to recite.
 There is no group work and no interesting problem-solving activities as in western High Schools.

-So what is the big scary “gaokao” all about?
+So what is the big scary "Gaokao" all about?
 A bit like the SAT, or GCSE, or TEE / WACE in other countries, the results of this exam decide which (if any) tertiary institution a student will be eligible to attend.
-And the big deal is that more than 40% of students miss out because there just aren’t enough places.
+Although 90% of the students can attend university nowadays, but it is still very hard to be admitted into good universities, only about 6% can get into Project 211 & Project 985 Universities(national key universities) and only about 3.4% get into C9 League (Chinese equivalent of the US Ivy League).
 To get a good white collar job – as their family hope they will – they really need to graduate from a good university or college.
 Even if they get into a university and earn a degree, there is no guarantee that they will find a job appropriate to their qualifications.

 Many schools have bulletin boards showing how that school’s scores compare with other schools, because of course that is how the value of a particular school is measured.
 And then there is also a sign declaring how many days are left before the next exam.
 It is meant to be motivating, but you can imagine for many students it would just feel scary to know how soon their future will be decided and they would never feel totally ready.